PaoloLanaro/Reversi/README.md

+# Extra Credit for assignment 2
+We chained our GoForCornersStrategy and our MaxPointStrategy classes so that if the corner \
+strategy doesn't provide a move, it goes to any max point move.

 # Reversi-Project
 Two-player Reversi game with a graphical interface.
 This project implements a basic version of the Reversi game played on a hexagonal grid.
 Players can make moves, pass turns, and check game state on